LucHermitte/lh-vim-lib/doc/OO.md

 You're certainly wondering what's the point of documenting this as a part of lh-vim-lib.

-lh-vim-lib provides a few small services vaguely related to OO programming in vim script.
+Well, lh-vim-lib provides a few small services vaguely related to OO programming in vim script.
+There are not _must have_, but they are still quite nice to have.

 ### Stringification
 Let's say you want to display `my_first_object` state with `:echo